 - (1) All licensed Sports Betting Operations in the State of Colorado shall provide betting information as required by applicable Rules and Regulations to the Division.
+To facilitate the collection of aggregate data in a format that can be efficiently utilized by the Division, licensees will submit required betting information to an approved Independent Integrity Monitoring provider(s) with sufficient information to ensure the Division can properly monitor sports betting information.
+The following information shall be reported to the Division via its approved Independent Integrity Monitoring Provider:

+- (a) Time of wager;

+- (b) Odds of wager;

+- (c) Location of wager (while labeling relevant wagers "mobile" if applicable);

+- (d) Amount of dollars wagered;

-To facilitate the collection of aggregate data in a format that can be efficiently utilized by the Division, licensees will submit required betting information to the Division.
-The information shall be reported to the Division via its approved data gateway and in the required data format.
-Director approved data gateway and data format will be communicated via Division Bulletin. - (2) A Sports Betting Operation shall have internal controls in place to identify unusual betting activity and report such activity to the Division and an Independent Integrity Monitoring Association as directed by the Division Director. - (3) All Independent Integrity Monitoring Providers shall share information with each member and shall disseminate all reports of unusual activity to all member Sports Betting Operations.
+- (e) Win amount of wager; - (f) Wager type (e.g., straight bet, parlay, point spread, total, moneyline, etc.); and - (g) Team, side or total that the wager was placed upon. - (2) A Sports Betting Operation shall have internal controls in place to identify unusual betting activity and report such activity to the Division and an Independent Integrity Monitoring Association as directed by the Division Director. - (3) All Independent Integrity Monitoring Providers shall share information with each member and shall disseminate all reports of unusual activity to all member Sports Betting Operations.
 All Sports Betting Operations shall review such reports and notify the Independent Integrity Monitoring Provider whether they have experienced similar activity. - (4) If an Independent Integrity Monitoring Provider finds that previously reported unusual betting activity rises to the level of suspicious betting activity, it shall immediately notify all other Independent Integrity Monitoring Providers, their member Sports Betting Operations, the Division, and all other regulatory agencies as directed by the Division.
-All Independent Integrity Monitoring Providers receiving a report under this section shall share such report with their member Sports Betting Operations.

-- (5) A Sports Betting Operation receiving a report of suspicious betting activity shall be permitted to suspend betting and related wagers on events related to the report, but may only cancel related wagers after receiving approval from the Director or the Director's designee. - (6) If the Division receives a suspicious betting activity report from an Independent Integrity Monitoring Provider, the Division shall notify the relevant sports governing body as expeditiously as possible. - (7) The Division may require a Sports Betting Operation to provide hardware necessary to the Division for evaluation of its sports betting offering or to conduct further monitoring of data provided by its system. - (8) As authorized by section 44-30-1506(7), C.R.S., each Sports Betting Operation may set such bet limits as it, in its sole discretion, finds appropriate, including limits as to a form or class of sports betting, a specific sports event, or a person placing a bet.
+All Independent Integrity Monitoring Providers receiving a report under this section shall share such report with their member Sports Betting Operations. - (5) A Sports Betting Operation must submit a yearly report to the Division which details its integrity monitoring efforts and summarizes any unusual betting activity or other suspicious betting activity notifications issued during that time period. - (6) A Sports Betting Operation receiving a report of suspicious betting activity shall be permitted to suspend betting and related wagers on events related to the report, but may only cancel related wagers after receiving approval from the Director or the Director's designee. - (7) If the Division receives a suspicious betting activity report from an Independent Integrity Monitoring Provider, the Division shall notify the relevant sports governing body as expeditiously as possible. - (8) The Division may require a Sports Betting Operation to provide hardware necessary to the Division for evaluation of its sports betting offering or to conduct further monitoring of data provided by its system. - (9) As authorized by section 44-30-1506(7), C.R.S., each Sports Betting Operation may set such bet limits as it, in its sole discretion, finds appropriate, including limits as to a form or class of sports betting, a specific sports event, or a person placing a bet.